crissdev/gulp-remove-code/README.md

 Default: `Detected from file extension.
 Use empty as fallback.`

-Configure how the start comment is defined.
+Configure how the end comment is defined.

 ## License